 Pomskies are medium-size dogs and can easily adapt to apartment living.
 While not always the best fit for families with small children or cats, they love attention from their owners and can thrive with lots of socialization.

-The Pomsky is a designer, or hybrid, dog breed that is created by breeding a Pomeranian and Siberian Husky.
-They are adorable hybrids bred for their potential to look puppy-like as adults.
+The Pomsky is a designer dog that is a mix between a Pomeranian and Siberian Husky.
+These adorable dogs are bred for their tendency to look puppy-like as adults.
 Currently, there aren’t many Pomsky breeders, making them rare and very expensive — from $2,000 to $5,000.

-Pomskies are a newer hybrid breed, and there isn’t a lot of data to predict what physical and temperamental traits they’ll inherit from each parent.
-They tend not to be good family dogs because both Pomeranians and Huskies are usually not great with families.
+Pomskies are a newer type of designer dog, and there isn’t a lot of data to predict what physical and temperamental traits they’ll inherit from each parent.
+They are more suited for families with older children or adults, and generally do well with apartment living.